Jess French: TV career

 French has worked on a number of shows as a wildlife (in particular creepy-crawly) expert including, Live 'n' Deadly (CBBC), Deadly Mission Madagascar (CBBC), Springwatch (BBC) and Micro Monsters 3D (Sky).
-Since April 2014 she has presented a series of twenty 9-minute episodes of Minibeast Adventure with Jess on the Cbeebies channel.
-She has also appeared on The Pets Factor, BBC Breakfast, Sunday Brunch and Springwatch.
+Since April 2014 she has presented a series of twenty 9-minute episodes of Minibeast Adventure with Jess on the CBeebies channel.
+She has also appeared on The Pets Factor, BBC Breakfast, Sunday Brunch and Springwatch as well as presenting live lessons for BBC Teach.
 In December 2022, French appeared alongside Ken Follett, Ria Lina and Susan Collins (artist) on the University Challenge Christmas special, representing University College London.

 Radio

 French co-presents a radio series with Ben Garrod for BBC Radio 4 called Wild Inside, in which she carries out post mortem examinations on exotic species and discusses her findings.
+She has also appeared on Saturday Live, the Infinite Monkey Cage, and a number of other podcasts and radio shows.

 On 12 August 2019, she appeared on the podcast Trees A Crowd with David Oakes.

-Education

-French has degrees in zoology (from University College London), veterinary science and veterinary medicine and surgery (from University of Nottingham).